 Geology & Gemmology

-The North Yorkshire Coast of England, is famous for its impressive shale cliffs towering hundreds of feet above the North Sea.
+The North Yorkshire coast of England is famous for its impressive shale cliffs towering hundreds of feet above the North Sea.
 These cliffs are rich with fossils and the many different strata are clearly visible within the rocks.
 It was the condition in which Whitby’s jet was able to fossilise which sets it apart from the rest.